olizilla/digital-public-infra-map/src/pages/global-state-of-dpi.md

 **Finding #5:** Interoperability and adoption are correlated.

-### The Limits of Measure and The Challenges Those Pose
+### The Limits of Measurement and The Challenges Those Pose

 **Finding #6:** Despite progress on measuring DPI, it’s unclear whether it correlates with performance.